viveklak/claude-export/README.md

 ### Manual Installation
 1. Download or clone this repository
-2. Download Turndown.js from https://unpkg.com/turndown/dist/turndown.js and save it in the extension folder
-3. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" (toggle in the top-right corner)
+3. Enable "Developer mode" (toggle in the top-right corner)
-5. Click "Load unpacked"
+4. Click "Load unpacked"
-6. Select the folder containing the extension files
+5. Select the folder containing the extension files

 ## Usage